openhive-network/denser/README.md

 You can put your `server-key.pem` and `server-cert.pem` into `./ssl` directory (it is gitignored).
-Then you can use commands like `npm run dev:blog` to start application on development server in SSL mode.
+Then you can use commands like `npm run devssl:blog` to start application on development server in SSL mode.
 Use `mkcert` or any other similar tool to generate server certificates.
 See also https://vercel.com/guides/access-nextjs-localhost-https-certificate-self-signed